andrewhalle/build-your-own/markdowns/gpg.md

         // ...
 ```

-The RFC [specifies](https://tools.ietf.org/html/rfc4880#section-5.2.4) that part of the signature packet (up to the end of the hased subpacket data) is included in the hash.
+The RFC [specifies](https://tools.ietf.org/html/rfc4880#section-5.2.4) that part of the signature packet (up to the end of the hashed subpacket data) is included in the hash.
 Additionally, a trailer of `[0x04 0xff]` is included for v4 packets.

 ```rust
         // ...